Case study curriculum relevance

 |Making a nation

-• The extension of settlement, including the effects of contact (intended and unintended) between European settlers and Aboriginal and Torres Strait Islander peoples
+• The extension of settlement, including the effects of contact (intended and unintended) between European settlers and Aboriginal people and Torres Strait Islander people

 |The Industrial Revolution (1750–1914)

 • The population movements and changing settlement patterns during this period

 • Investigating changes to the cities and landscape in European countries and Australia as the Industrial Revolution continued to develop

 • What was the significance of World War I?